opensearch-project/documentation-website/_observing-your-data/prometheusmetrics.md

 ## Creating visualizations based on metrics

-You can create visualizations based on metrics collected by your OpenSearch cluster in the new **Observability** > **Metrics analytics** window in Dashboards, as shown in the following image.
+You can create visualizations based on Prometheus and other metrics collected by your OpenSearch cluster.

-To create a visualization, see the following steps:
+To create a visualization, do the following:

-1. In the **Observability** > **Metrics analytics** window, choose the metrics you would like to include from the list under **Available Metrics**.
+1. In the **Observability** > **Metrics analytics** > **Available Metrics** select the metrics you would like to include in your visualization.
 1. These visualizations can now be saved.
 1. From the **Metrics analytics** window, select **Save**.
 1. When prompted for a **Custom operational dashboards/application**, choose one of the available options.
 1. Optionally, you can edit the pre-defined name values under the **Metric Name** fields to fit your needs.
 1. Select **Save**.

-The image belows shows an example of the visualizations that are generated are displayed in the **Observability** > **Metrics analytics** window.
+The image belows shows an example of the visualizations that are displayed in the **Observability** > **Metrics analytics** window.

 ![Metrics UI example 2]({{site.url}}{{site.baseurl}}/images/metrics/metrics2.png)

-## Using PPL queries with Prometheus
+## Defining PPL queries for use with Prometheus

 You can define [Piped Processing Language]({{site.url}}{{site.baseurl}}/search-plugins/sql/ppl/index) (PPL) queries against metrics collected by Prometheus.
 The following example shows a metric-selecting query with specific dimensions: